(1) Important Information about Procedures for Opening a New Account

 As used in this document the words "we," "our," and "us" mean the financial institution and the words "you" and "your" mean the account holder(s) and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account.
 However, this agreement does not intend, and the terms "you" and "your" should not be interpreted, to expand an individual's responsibility for an organization's liability.
 If this account is owned by a corporation, partnership or other organization, individual liability is determined by the laws generally applicable to that type of organization.
 The headings in this document are for convenience or reference only and will not govern the interpretation of the provisions.
 Unless it would be inconsistent to do so, words and phrases used in this document should be construed so the singular includes the plural and the plural includes the singular.

-(3) Liability.
 You agree, for yourself (and the person or entity you represent if you sign as a representative of another) to the terms of this account and the schedule of charges.
 You authorize us to deduct these charges, without notice to you, directly from the account balance as accrued.
 You will pay any additional reasonable charges for services you request which are not covered by this agreement.

 Each of you also agrees to be jointly and severally (individually) liable for any account shortage resulting from charges or overdrafts, whether caused by you or another with access to this account.
-This liability is due immediately and we can deduct any amounts deposited into the account and apply those amounts to the shortage.
+This liability is due immediately, and we can deduct any amounts deposited into the account and apply those amounts to the shortage.
 You have no right to defer payment of this liability, and you are liable regardless of whether you signed the item or benefited from the charge or overdraft.

 You will be liable for our costs as well as for our reasonable attorneys' fees, to the extent permitted by law, whether incurred as a result of collection or in any other dispute involving your account.
 This includes, but is not limited to, disputes between you and another joint owner; you and an authorized signer or similar party; or a third party claiming an interest in your account.
 This also includes any action that you or a third party takes regarding the account that causes us, in good faith, to seek the advice of an attorney, whether or not we become involved in the dispute.
 All costs and attorneys' fees can be deducted from your account when they are incurred, without notice to you.

-(4) Deposits.
 We will give only provisional credit until collection is final for any items, other than cash, we accept for deposit (including items drawn "on us").
 Before settlement of any item becomes final, we act only as your agent, regardless of the form of indorsement or lack of indorsement on the item and even though we provide you provisional credit for the item.
 We may reverse any provisional credit for items that are lost, stolen, or returned.
-Unless prohibited by law, we also reserve the right to charge back to your account the amount of any item deposited to your account or cashed for you which was initially paid by the payor bank and which is later returned to us due to an allegedly forged, unauthorized or missing indorsement, claim of alteration, encoding error or other problem which in our judgment justifies reversal of credit.
+Unless prohibited by law, we also reserve the right to charge back to your account the amount of any item deposited to your account or cashed for you which was initially paid by the payor bank and which is later returned to us due to an allegedly forged, unauthorized or missing indorsement, claim of alteration, encoding error, counterfeit cashier's check or other problem which in our judgment justifies reversal of credit.
 You authorize us to attempt to collect previously returned items without giving you notice, and in attempting to collect we may permit the payor bank to hold an item beyond the midnight deadline.
 Actual credit for deposits of, or payable in, foreign currency will be at the exchange rate in effect on final collection in U.S. dollars.
 We are not responsible for transactions by mail or outside depository until we actually record them.
 We will treat and record all transactions received after our "daily cutoff time" on a business day we are open, or received on a day we are not open for business, as if initiated on the next business day that we are open.
 At our option, we may take an item for collection rather than for deposit.
-If we accept a third-party check for deposit, we may require any third-party indorsers to verify or guarantee their indorsements, or indorse in our presence.
+If we accept a third-party check or draft for deposit, we may require any third-party indorsers to verify or guarantee their indorsements, or indorse in our presence.

 Generally.
 Unless clearly indicated otherwise on the account records, any of you, acting alone, who signs to open the account or has authority to make withdrawals may withdraw or transfer all or any part of the account balance at any time.
 Each of you (until we receive written notice to the contrary) authorizes each other person who signs or has authority to make withdrawals to indorse any item payable to you or your order for deposit to this account or any other transaction with us.